Battle of Britain: German aims and directives

-By the end of June 1940, Germany had defeated Britain's allies on the continent, and on 30 June the OKW Chief of Staff, Alfred Jodl, issued his review of options to increase pressure on Britain to agree to a negotiated peace.
-The first priority was to eliminate the RAF and gain air supremacy.
+By the end of June 1940, Germany had defeated Britain's allies on the continent, and on 30 June the OKW Chief of Staff, Alfred Jodl, issued his review of options to increase pressure on Britain to agree to a negotiated peace, such as a cross-Channel invasion or attacks on Britain's periphery strongholds in the Mediterranean such as Gibraltar, Malta and the Suez Canal.
+In the case of the first option, the main priority was to eliminate the RAF and gain air supremacy.
 Intensified air attacks against shipping and the economy could affect food supplies and civilian morale in the long term.
 Reprisal attacks of terror bombing had the potential to cause quicker capitulation, but the effect on morale was uncertain.
 On the same day, the Luftwaffe Commander-in-Chief, Hermann Göring issued his operational directive: to destroy the RAF, thus protecting German industry, and also to block overseas supplies to Britain.
 The German Supreme Command argued over the practicality of these options.

 In "Directive No. 16 – On preparations for a landing operation against England" on 16 July, Hitler required readiness by mid-August for the possibility of an invasion he called Operation Sea Lion, unless the British agreed to negotiations.
 The Luftwaffe reported that it would be ready to launch its major attack early in August.
 The Kriegsmarine Commander-in-Chief, Grand Admiral Erich Raeder, continued to highlight the impracticality of these plans and said sea invasion could not take place before early 1941.
 Hitler now argued that Britain was holding out in hope of assistance from Russia, and the Soviet Union was to be invaded by mid 1941.
 Göring met his air fleet commanders, and on 24 July issued "Tasks and Goals" of firstly gaining air supremacy, secondly protecting invasion forces and attacking the Royal Navy's ships.
 Thirdly, they were to blockade imports, bombing harbours and stores of supplies.

 Hitler's "Directive No. 17 – For the conduct of air and sea warfare against England" issued on 1 August attempted to keep all the options open.
 The Luftwaffe's Adlertag campaign was to start around 5 August, subject to weather, with the aim of gaining air superiority over southern England as a necessary precondition of invasion, to give credibility to the threat and give Hitler the option of ordering the invasion.
 The intention was to incapacitate the RAF so much that the UK would feel open to air attack, and would begin peace negotiations.
 It was also to isolate the UK and damage war production, beginning an effective blockade.
 Following severe Luftwaffe losses, Hitler agreed at a 14 September OKW conference that the air campaign was to intensify regardless of invasion plans.
 On 16 September, Göring gave the order for this change in strategy, to the first independent strategic bombing campaign.